MRCIEU/genotype-phenotype-map/pre_steps/vep_annotation/README.md

 -o vep_variantannotations_hg38.txt
 ```

 The `--pick` argument returns one consequence per variant as per the criteria described [here](https://www.ensembl.org/info/docs/tools/vep/script/vep_other.html#pick).
-Variants are preferentially annotated relative to the MANE select transcript, variant consequenced can be ranked according to [this table](https://www.ensembl.org/info/genome/variation/prediction/predicted_data.html#consequences).
+Variants are preferentially annotated relative to the MANE select transcript, variant consequence can be ranked according to [this table](https://www.ensembl.org/info/genome/variation/prediction/predicted_data.html#consequences).
 The diagram below shows the location of each class of variant relative the transcript structure.

 ![](https://www.ensembl.org/info/genome/variation/prediction/consequences.svg)